univ0298/cloud_controller_ng/docs/v3/source/includes/upgrade_guide/upgrade_guide.md

 In V3, these concepts have been collapsed into a single route resource.
 Now, a route can have one or more "destinations" listed on it.
 These represent a mapping from the route to a resource that can serve traffic (e.g. a process of an app).

 Read more about [routes and destinations](#routes).

+### Security Groups in V3

+In V2, the lifecycle of the security group ("running" or "staging") would default to "running".
+For example, to unbind a security group from the running lifecycle, one would `DELETE /v2/security_groups/:guid/spaces/:space_guid`.

+In V3, the lifecycle is always specified in the endpoint.
+For example to to unbind a security group from the running lifecycle, one would `DELETE /v3/security_groups/:guid/relationships/running_spaces/:space_guid`.

+- Creating
+- Delete a security group—does either v2 or v3 unbind automatically?

 ### Space Quotas in V3